Andamio-Platform/Andamio-NextJS-Starter/src/andamio/course/101/assignment101.md

 }
 ---

-## Assignment Description
+## Assignment Overview
-In this Assignment, you will build your own UI component and add it the Mesh PBL Student Library.
+In this Assignment, you will build your own UI component and add it to the [Mesh PBL Student Library]().

 ## Introduction to Course Assignments
-- Submission
+### In Mesh PBL, each Module ends with an Assignment.
+Here are a few things you should know:
+1. Assignments consist of one or more Projects
+2. Projects have two purposes.
+One is to give you hands-on experience with the learning targets.
+The other is to give you a chance to demonstrate what you have learned.
-> About "Important Stuff", "Neat Stuff" and "Tough Stuff".
+3. Projects are Categorized as "Important Stuff", "Neat Stuff" and "Tough Stuff".

+### Important Stuff, Neat Stuff and Tough Stuff
+- **Important Stuff is required.** Think of it as minimum proof that you completed the Module.
+- **Neat Stuff is optional.** We recommend trying these projects so that you can learn more.
+- **Tough Stuff is a challenge.** We'll be impressed if you can do this project -- and excited to collaborate with you!

 ## Submitting Evidence:
-Students will submit a pull request to a Mesh repo.
+Evidence of your progress will be posted on both GitHub and the Cardano blockchain.
+- At the end of this Assignment, you will submit a pull request to the [Mesh PBL Student Library]().
+It is a repository on GitHub.
+You will need a GitHub account in order to complete this course.
+- After you submit a Pull Request, you will submit on-chain evidence that you've completed the Assignment.

+## Let's Jump In!

-## Important Stuff: Viewing Assets
+### Important Stuff: Viewing Assets
 - Build and style an Asset List component
-- Should we say that we are using Tailwind CSS in this course?
-- This example is covered in the docs below.
+- You can use any styling library you want, or pure CSS.
+- In the documentation below, there is a guide to this project.

-## Neat Stuff: Conditional Rendering
+### Neat Stuff: Conditional Rendering
+- You can change how a page renders based on whether or not specific assets are held in the connected wallet.
 - Build a component that displays different content if the connected wallet holds a certain asset.
-- See Lesson 101.4 for a basic example...
+- For hints on how to do this, review the examples in [Lesson 101.4](/course/module/101/1014)

-## Tough Stuff: Wallet Connect
+### Tough Stuff: Wallet Connect
-- Build your connect wallet component
+- Build your connect wallet component.
 - No help is provided, but this challenge will allow you to show what you know.

-# Assignment Details
-> Review with Mesh PBL Team
+## Assignment Details: Step-by-Step

 In this module, you learned how to start a project with Mesh, you created a very basic component, and you learned about Mesh Wallet Hooks.
 However, you have not yet built a helpful user interface.
 Now your assignment is to create a component that displays information in a helpful and informative way.

-The challenge level of this assignment depends on your background as a developer.

-## Step By Step

 ### Step 1: Create a New Page
 In the `/src/pages` directory, make a new file named `assets.tsx`.

-### Step 2: Import MyWalletAssetComponent
+### Step 2: Import AssetList
 Copy the following code into `assets.tsx`:
 ```typescript
 import Head from "next/head";